Gin Fizz 37: Design

 The Gin Fizz 37 is a recreational keelboat, built predominantly of fiberglass, with wood trim.
 It has a masthead sloop rig or optional ketch rig, with a deck-stepped mast, two sets of straight spreaders and aluminum spars with stainless steel wire rigging.
 The hull has a raked stem, a reverse transom, a skeg-mounted rudder controlled by a wheel and a fixed swept fin keel.
-Both center and aft cocopit models were built.
+Both center and aft cockpit models were built.
 It displaces 15300 lb and carries 5952 lb of iron ballast.

 The boat has a draft of 6.20 ft with the standard keel.

 The boat is fitted with a British Perkins Engines 4-108 diesel engine of 30 hp for docking and maneuvering.
 The fuel tank holds 40 u.s.gal and the fresh water tank has a capacity of 80 u.s.gal.

-The design has sleeping accommodation for ten people, with a double "V"-berth in the bow cabin, an "U"-shaped settee and a straight settee in the main cabin along with two pipe berths and an aft cabin with a double berth.
+The design has sleeping accommodation for ten people, with a double "V"-berth in the bow cabin, an U-shaped settee and a straight settee in the main cabin along with two pipe berths and an aft cabin with a double berth.
 The galley is located on the starboard side at the companionway ladder.
-The galley is "L"-shaped and is equipped with a three-burner stove, an ice box and a double sink.
+The galley is L-shaped and is equipped with a three-burner stove, an ice box and a double sink.
 A navigation station is opposite the galley, on the port side.
 The head is located just aft of the bow cabin on the port side and includes a shower.
 Cabin maximum headroom is 73 in, with the aft cabin headroom 55 in.

 For sailing downwind the design may be equipped with a symmetrical spinnaker of 1184 sqft.

 The design has a hull speed of 7.34 kn.